-- 1. On various days through the six-week term the student will be doing the following: - a. planning lessons - b. presenting lessons to whole groups, to small groups, or tutoring students individually - c. assessing learning - d. consulting with the cooperating teacher on lesson preparation and presentation - e. reflecting on teaching - f. observing the cooperating teacher - g. assisting the cooperating teacher - 2.
-In these activities the student will be applying the material presented in the senior education block courses in inquiry. - 3.
-Reflection journal: a student will keep a reflection journal of his or her experiences.
+- 1. On various days through the six-week term the student will be doing the following:

+- a. planning lessons

+- b. presenting lessons to whole groups, to small groups, or tutoring students individually

+- c. assessing learning

+- d. consulting with the cooperating teacher on lesson preparation and presentation

+- e. reflecting on teaching

+- f. observing the cooperating teacher

+- g. assisting the cooperating teacher

+- 2. Reflection journal: a student will keep a reflection journal of his or her experiences.
 The specifics and format of the journal are described in the guidelines for student teaching.